kashyap2003/CSS-Tutorial/README.md

 # CSS-Tutorial
 All basic codes of CSS for beginners

-1st learn HTML and then after that learn this other wise you don't what's happening in it.
+1st learn HTML and then after that learn this(CSS) otherwise you don't get it.

 HAVE FUN AND ENJOY IT 😀